andersbogsnes/ml_tooling/docs/baseclass.rst

 Model
 =====

-The Model baseclass contains all the neat functionality of ML Tooling.
+The :class:`Model` baseclass contains all the neat functionality of ML Tooling.

-In order to take advantage of this functionality, simply wrap a model that follows the Scikit-learn API using the Model class.
+In order to take advantage of this functionality, simply wrap a model that follows the `scikit-learn`_ API using the Model class.

-We will be using scikit-learn's built-in Boston houseprices dataset to demonstrate how to use ML Tooling.
+We will be using `scikit-learn's <scikit-learn>`_ built-in :func:`Boston <sklearn.datasets.load_boston>`
+houseprices dataset to demonstrate how to use ML Tooling.

 .. seealso::
-    :ref:`api` for a full overview of methods
+    Refer to :ref:`api` for a full overview of methods

 First we need to define how we want to load our data.
 This is done by defining a :class:`~ml_tooling.data.Dataset` class and creating the :meth:`~ml_tooling.data.Dataset.load_training_data` and :meth:`~ml_tooling.data.Dataset.load_prediction_data` methods.
-In this example, we use the Boston dataset from `sklearn.datasets`

 We then simply wrap a :class:`~sklearn.linear_model.LinearRegression` using our :class:`Model` class and we are ready to begin!